virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 **Step 2: Run the executable, it does NOT need administrative privileges, only try if you encounter problems.**

-**Step 3: Run the Encoder and select the file, it will then convert it into a .wav audio file and say the path its stored at**
+**Step 3: Run the Encoder and select the file, it will then convert it into a .wav audio file and say the path its stored In on your Device.**

-**Step 4: send the wav to a friend or someone else, also send the decoder in a more secure way like a USB drive if you can**
+**Step 4: send the wav to a friend or someone else, also send the decoder in a more secure way like a USB drive if you can.**

 **Step 5: As the receiver open the Decoder and select the .wav file that you were sent or given, it will let you choose where to save it to once it finishes converting.**